ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 default in the production-env and can be disabled using the `minifyCSS:enabled` switch.

-Similarly, the js-files are minified with `broccoli-uglify-js` in the production-env by default.
-You can pass custom options to the minifier via the `minifyJS:options` object in your ember-cli-build.
-To enable or disable JS minification you may supply a boolean value for `minifyJS:enabled`.
+Similarly, the js-files are minified with `ember-cli-uglify` in the production environment by default.
+You can pass custom options to the minifier via the `ember-cli-uglify:options` object in your ember-cli-build.
+To enable or disable JS minification you may supply a boolean value for `ember-cli-uglify:enabled`.

 For example, to disable minifying of CSS and JS, add in `ember-cli-build.js`: